robey/bitbottle/docs/format.md

     11000001 00010010 01111010
 ```

 The final encoding form (`0xf0` - `0xfe`) is used as a shorthand for any power-of-2 block size, which is common for buffering large files.
 A 1GB file may be encoded using a 1MB buffer size, leading to 1MB frames.
-A 1MB (1048576 byte) frame would be encoded as `0xfd`: 2 to the power of (13 + 7), or `2**20`.
+A 1MB (1048576 byte) frame length would be encoded as `0xfd`: 2 to the power of (13 + 7), or `2**20`.

 The frame size is usually dictated by the willingness of the encoder to buffer (or have pre-knowledge about the size of the file).
+A decoder can treat each frame as a miniature stream, and is not required to buffer their complete contents.

 There are two special header bytes: